 Benefits are why people buy things

-The most famous example is “iPod.
-1,000 Songs in your Pocket.”
-This original iPod slogan captured the minds of the public and, as a result, became popular overnight.
+The most famous example is, “iPod.
+1,000 Songs in your pocket.”
+This original iPod slogan captured the minds of the public and, as a result, the iPod became popular overnight.

 That is features versus benefits.
 Share the benefits; tell your audience what is in it for them.